olbrichattila/godbmigrator/README.md

 If you would like to use this as a command line tool, please use this package with the command line wrapper available here:

-The package is a lighweight installation, does not contain any driver.
+The package is a lightweight installation, does not contain any driver.

 https://github.com/olbrichattila/godbmigrator_cmd